HOW TO ACCOUNT FOR GARAGES AND OUTBUILDINGS WHEN GOING THROUGH ENFRANCHISEMENT

 The need for specialist professional help

-Having professional legal reputation from an experienced collective enfranchisement solicitor will help you to avoid any problems throughout the process.
-A solicitor who specialises in enfranchisement and lease extension work will often save you money in the long run as well as the peace of mind for you and your fellow leaseholders – that the collective enfranchisement effort is being dealt with by the safest possible pair of hands, keeping confidence high and potential disagreements at a minimum.
+Having specialist legal advice from an experienced collective enfranchisement solicitor will help you to avoid any problems throughout the process.
+A solicitor who specialises in freehold purchase and lease extension work will often save you money in the long run as well as the peace of mind for you and your fellow leaseholders – that the collective enfranchisement effort is being dealt with by the safest possible pair of hands, keeping confidence high and potential disagreements at a minimum.

 Exercising your Right to Enfranchise involves a really difficult of law – so it’s critical that you get the right expert advice.
 Wherever your block is situated in England Wales, our specialist team can help.
 For a FREE initial phone consultation from an specialist in Enfranchisement